jesimone57/scala-cheat-sheet/README.md

 ### Numbers
-* numbers may be: Int, Long, Float or Double.
+* numbers may be: Short, Int, Long, Float or Double.
 The default is Double.

 ### Strings